 When you ride a motorcycle in Vietnam’s weather, it’s a lot like rolling dice.
 You can always hope for the best outcome but there’s no possible way to determine what you’ll get.
-Vietnam’s weather is quite unpredictable and when you’re opting to tour the whole of Vietnam from north to south, you’d better be expecting one heck of a weather rollercoaster ride.
-Knowing what type of gear you need to wear depends on when and where you’ll be riding in Vietnam’s unpredictable weather.
+Vietnam’s weather is quite unpredictable.
+When you’re opting to tour the whole of Vietnam from north to south, you’d better be expecting one heck of a weather rollercoaster ride.
+Knowing the best type of motorbike clothing for Vietnam you need to wear depends on when and where you’ll be riding in the country’s unpredictable weather.

 Welcome to the country with 2,000+ kilometres of coast and three weather systems.
-Vietnam covers over 300,000 square kilometres of land but this area is stretched north to south—hence the huge differences in climate.
+Vietnam covers over 300,000 square kilometres of land.
+However, this area is stretched north to south—hence the huge differences in climate.
 Vietnam is typically warm and humid—it is a tropical country after all.
-But due to the country’s length, the mountainous north can have snow (yes, snow!) while the beaches in the south enjoy 32°C in the sunshine.
+Due to the country’s length, the mountainous north can have snow (yes, snow!).
+The beaches in the south, on the other hand, enjoy 32°C in the sunshine.

 The mountainous far north